-5.78 One of the core planning principles of the NPPF is to recognise the intrinsic character and beauty of the countryside.
+5.77 The NPPF states that planning policies should recognise the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services.
 The planning strategy for Farnham is generally to focus development within the defined Built up Area Boundary (which includes new site allocations) and to restrict further large scale development in the countryside in order to recognise the intrinsic character and beauty of the countryside around Farnham and protect the Green Belt; the Surrey Hills Area of Outstanding Natural Beauty and its setting; landscape of high value and sensitivity; the historic setting of Farnham Castle; the gaps between Farnham and Aldershot and between the distinct areas within the town; formal and informal recreational amenities as well as biodiversity.
 Outside the Built up Area Boundary priority will be given to protecting the countryside from inappropriate development and the Plan seeks to allow only limited development in the countryside consistent with supporting the rural economy.